More Than a Mask

 Digital Explorations

 In the early stages, I explored a split portrait of Anakin Skywalker and Darth Vader to reflect his transformation.
 While compelling, it didn’t align with the rest of the series, as I couldn’t create similar dual identities for the other villains.
-The concept felt inconsistent and visually out of place, so I revised the design to focus solely on Darth Vader—using color and expression to convey his inner conflict in a way that fit the overall narrative.
+The concept felt inconsistent and visually out of place, so I revised the design to focus solely on Darth Vader by using color and expression to convey his inner conflict in a way that fit the overall narrative.